gmccreight/mdpg/README.md

 unit tests to be as isolated as possible.
 I'll check outbound command messages with mock expectations, and I'll stub out any outbound query messages.

+## 4.0!

+I wanna maintain a 4.0 on Code Climate.

 ## Fun!

 This can't be overstated.
 Nobody's paying me to work on this, so it had better